 - John Dowland

-Sat 10th Feb at 7 pm • Musica Rigensis – Guest concert by Ars Antiqua Riga (Latvia)
+Sat 1st Feb at 7 pm • Praeter rerum seriem – Guest concert Arte Minima (Portugal)

 6.15 pm – Meet the artist and free coffee at St. Pauls parish hall